Amigostranger/FacilityManagement/README.md

 # How to set up and run application locally

 ## 1️⃣ Clone the repository
-run command : git clone https://github.com/Sports-Facility-Management-Team1/FacilityManagement.git .
+run command : git clone https://github.com/Sports-Facility-Management-Team1/FacilityManagement.git
-cd FacilityManagement
+run command : cd FacilityManagement

 ## 2️⃣ Install Dependencies
-run command : npm install
+npm install

 ## 3️⃣ Firebase Service Account Setup

-There is a provided file called ./serviceAccountKey.json.
-It should be in the same folder as server.js
+• Go to your Firebase Console and generate a new service account key.
+• Download the serviceAccountKey.json file.
+• Place it in the root directory of your project (same level as server.js).

 ## 4️⃣ Modify Code for Local Use

-### Comment out the environment variable method (used for production):
+✅ Comment out the environment variable version: constserviceAccount=JSON.parse(process.env.FIREBASE_SERVICE_ACCOUNT);

-//constserviceAccount=JSON.parse(process.env.FIREBASE_SERVICE_ACCOUNT);
-### Uncomment and use the file-based version:
+✅ Use the file-based version:
 const serviceAccountPath = path.resolve('./serviceAccountKey.json');
 if (!fs.existsSync(serviceAccountPath)) {
   console.error(`serviceAccountKey.json not found at ${serviceAccountPath}`);